|Rewards Rating:||3.4 / 5|

 Is the Verizon Visa Card worth it?

-The Verizon Visa punches above its weight.
-If you don’t mind using your rewards to cover purchases with Verizon, the card should offer great rewards value and respectable ongoing service discounts – especially if you frequently upgrade devices or if your Verizon bill eats up a big chunk of your monthly budget.
+The Verizon Visa punches above its weight, offering great rewards value and respectable ongoing service discounts – especially if you frequently upgrade devices or if your Verizon bill eats up a big chunk of your monthly budget.
 But if you’re not sure whether you want to stick with Verizon, a general cash back credit card will likely be a better long-term bet.

 See related: Synchrony Bank credit cards